 Development will be of high-quality design and will need to reflect the existing styles of the Area, large parts of which are covered by Conservation Areas.
+The height of new buildings shall have regard to

+Areas.
 The height of new buildings shall have regard to and respect the proportion, scale, massing and rooflines of existing buildings in their vicinity and setting.
 In all development there shall be a clear presumption in favour of preserving the distinct character and appearance of the Area, as well as the views across it.